 Even if you only have a short stay in Uzbekistan make sure you spend a couple of days in Tashkent as it has plenty of tourist activities to offer.

-In this post we share 12 fun things to do in Tashkent.
+In this article we share 12 fun things to do in Tashkent.

 Disclaimer: This blog post may contain affiliate links.
 If you make a purchase through these links, I may earn a commission at no extra cost to you.
 Your support is greatly appreciated and helps me continue to provide valuable content.
 Thank you!

-Each station has a different theme and they offer some really great opportunities for photos.
-The Kosmonavtlar metro station has a theme based on space, including murals for the famous Soviet cosmonauts Yuri Gagarin and Valentina Tereshkova.
+Each station has a different theme and they offer some excellent opportunities for photos.
+One of the most popular stations is Kosmonavtlar, which has a space theme, including murals for the famous Soviet cosmonauts Yuri Gagarin and Valentina Tereshkova.

-A single journey between any two stations costs a flat fee of around $0.15 and your ticket is valid as long as you stay within the metro system.
+A single journey between any two stations costs a flat fee of 2,000 som and your ticket is valid as long as you stay within the metro system.

 So why not enjoy what is probably the world’s cheapest tourist attraction and go station hopping on the Tashkent metro.